mattysparkles/exwayskate/README.md

 Developers can extend the app using the static plugin API.
 Sample plugins are included under `lib/plugins`.
 See [PLUGINS.md](PLUGINS.md) for guidance.

+## Screenshots

+Screenshots are generated during tests and published as CI artifacts.